suryachand2k1/TomatoDiseaseClassificationDetection/README.md

 ## Contribution and Support

-We encourage contributions from developers, researchers, and enthusiasts in the fields of agriculture and AI.
+I encourage contributions from developers, researchers, and enthusiasts in the fields of agriculture and AI.
 Your insights and improvements can significantly enhance the project's impact.

 # Important: Refer to the Screenshots Document for Practical Examples

 ## Understanding the Project Through Examples

-To fully grasp how the Tomato Image Detection and Classification Project functions in practice, we strongly encourage you to refer to the accompanying **Screenshots Document**.
+To fully grasp how the Tomato Image Detection and Classification Project functions in practice, I strongly encourage you to refer to the accompanying **Screenshots Document**.
 This document is crucial for understanding the project's workflow and user interface.

 ### Why View the Screenshots Document?